Chalarangelo/pwapp-demo/README.md

 # Progressive Web App Demo

 A very simple progressive web app demo that will help you get started.
 Below you can find a quick rundown of what the demo does.
-The full source code is contained inside the `docs` directory and the resulting progressive web app can be found [here](https://chalarangelo.github.io/pwapp-demo/).
+The resulting progressive web app can be found [here](https://chalarangelo.github.io/pwapp-demo/).

 ## index.html